-You'll have fun trying the old fashioned Valentine chocolate recipes.
-Don't the chocolate fudge hearts look delicious in the photo above?
+Have fun with these old fashioned chocolate heart recipes.
+Don't the chocolate fudge hearts look delicious?
 Why not make some and give them to your loved ones?

-Both the chocolate fudge hearts and Mrs. Salzbacher's chocolate hearts are homemade chocolates that taste especially good.
-Chocolate Valentines are the perfect Saint Valentine's Day gift for that someone special.
+Both the chocolate fudge hearts and Mrs. Salzbacher's chocolate hearts taste especially good.
+Homemade chocolates are the perfect gift for that special someone.
 After all, everybody loves the gift of candy!

 2 cups of granulated sugar